 The world of business has changed—in many more ways than one.
-Between the advent of hybrid work, the fast-evolving Delta variant, and a precarious economic future, workers are rethinking their role in the talent market.
+Between the advent of hybrid work, fast-evolving COVID variants, and a precarious economic future, workers are rethinking their role in the talent market.
 And companies are taking note, lest they be left behind.

 Today’s workplace will be defined by two things: flexibility and empathy.
 People have grown.
 Their goals have shifted, their ambitions have evolved, and their career trajectories may look drastically different than they did even six months back.
 As a leader, it’s imperative to understand where your people are at—physically, mentally, and emotionally.